lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 Finally we create a "catch all" route (be sure it's at bottom of your list) that will respond to every <code>OPTIONS</code> HTTP request with only the CORS headers.

-In this way the browser pre-flight request to enable the usage of our API will be fullfilled and we will allow the requests as we like.
+In this way the browser pre-flight request to enable the usage of our API will be fulfilled and we will allow the requests as we like.
 Please customize the CORS header constants accordingly.

 {% highlight ruby %}
 # file: config/routes.rb